These are the commonly used terms and acronyms used in Business and Financial Services.

-The product of a partnership between the Information Technology Industry Council and the U.S. General Services Administration to develop an industry-standard rubric for documenting the extent to which ITC products conform to Section 508 accessibility standards.
+The product of a partnership between the Information Technology Industry Council and the U.S. General Services Administration to develop an industry-standard rubric for documenting the extent to which ICT products conform to Section 508 accessibility standards.
 The term voluntary refers to the fact that only those suppliers who wish to sell products to the federal or state government require a VPAT.
 For the CSU system, VPATs are required for all E&IT procurements.

 Commercial bank providing depository and disbursement services for CSU agencies.

 An organization that offers business officers in the western region of the United States opportunities to develop professionally.
 For information see the WACUBO page.

 An item or merchandise that is held for a customer, to be picked up by a carrier or an individual.